 Do not rely on unspecified behaviour because the behaviour can change at each instance.
 Any code that makes assumptions about the behaviour of something that is unspecified should be replaced.

-6.56 Undefined behaviour [EWF] {XE undefined behavior}
+6.56 Undefined behaviour [EWF] .

 6.56.1 Applicability to language